A Quest to Find the Best Vacuum

 - Replacement HEPA Filters $41.97

-- Estimated Total Cost $165.96 (plus the cost of gas and downtime to take it to the shop for repair).
+- Estimated Total Cost $165.96 (plus the cost of gas and downtime to take it to the shop for repair)

 Recommendation: Purchase this product from a vendor that offers an extended warranty upgrade and product replacement if the vacuum cannot be repaired.

-Also, if you choose to consider this a disposable vacuum, you could replace it once a year for less that you would spend on the Dyson DC50.
+Also, if you choose to consider this a disposable vacuum, you could replace it once a year for less than you would spend on the Dyson DC50.
 Brand new, this vacuum's performance is very impressive.

 Miele S8380 at a Glance